Indira Gandhi: Economic policy

 In summarising the biographical works on Gandhi, Blema S. Steinberg concludes she was decidedly non-ideological.
 Only 7.4% (24) of the total 330 biographical extractions posit ideology as a reason for her policy choices.
 Steinberg notes Gandhi's association with socialism was superficial.
 She had only a general and traditional commitment to the ideology by way of her political and family ties.
 Gandhi personally had a fuzzy concept of socialism.
 In one of the early interviews she gave as prime minister, Gandhi ruminated, "I suppose you could call me a socialist, but you have understand what we mean by that term ... we used the word [socialism] because it came closest to what we wanted to do here–which is to eradicate poverty.
 You can call it socialism; but if by using that word we arouse controversy, I don't see why we should use it.
 I don't believe in words at all."
 Regardless of the debate over her ideology or lack thereof, Gandhi remains a left-wing icon.
 She has been described by Hindustan Times columnist, Pankaj Vohra, as "arguably the greatest mass leader of the last century."
 Her campaign slogan, Garibi Hatao ('Remove Poverty'), has become an often used motto of the Indian National Congress Party.
-To the rural and urban poor, untouchables, minorities and women in India, Gandhi was "Indira Amma or Mother Indira."
+To the rural and urban poor, Dalits, minorities and women in India, Gandhi was "Indira Amma or Mother Indira."